paragkatkar/katacoda-scenarios-1/understanding-graphql-using-imbob/step2.md

 In this step we're going to configure the GraphQL Playground with the authentication password that IMBOB requires for access to the API.

-Go to the URL shown below to bring the GraphQL Playground up in your browser.
+**Task 1:** Go to the URL shown below to bring the GraphQL Playground up in your browser.
 Copy the URL in the address the browser's address bar.

 https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com

-Then once in GraphQL Playground of IMBOB, add the following JSON
+**Task 2:** Then, once in GraphQL Playground of IMBOB, add the following JSON

 `{"authorization":"ch3ddarch33s3"}`{{copy}}